Consumption in Poland

 Poland - Consumption

-FocusEconomics Consensus Forecast panelists expect that the economy will grow 3.4% in 2018 which is unchanged from last month’s forecast.
-For 2019, panelists see the economy growing 3.1%.
+FocusEconomics panelists forecast the economy to expand 4.8% in 2021, which is unchanged from last month’s estimate.
+For 2022, our panelists see growth at 5.0%.

 Poland - Consumption Data